lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 That is, the drift rate when selection is (on average) much stronger than drift is completely dominated by the selection term.
 This is not that far fetched, as many studies have shown selection in the wild that is both stronger than drift and commonly changing in both direction and magnitude from one generation to the next.

+The important take-home point here, though, is that the pattern of trait evolution through time under this model still follows a Brownian motion model, even though changes are dominated by selection and not drift.
+In other words, Brownian motion evolution does not imply that characters are not under selection!

 In a second model, Hansen and Martins [-@Hansen1996-zs] consider a population subject to strong stabilizing selection for a particular optimal value, but where the position of the optimum itself changes randomly according to a Brownian motion process.
 In this case, population means can again be described by Brownian motion, but now the rate parameter reflects movement of the optimum rather than the action of mutation and drift.
 Specifically, if we describe movement of the optimum by a Brownian rate parameter $\sigma_E^2$, then:

 (eq.
 3.12)